0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 #### Program 3.1 \- Support Layer Program

-The Support Layer Program deploys POL-denominated capital, services, and contributor infrastructure to accelerate execution across high-leverage founders building on Polygon PoS.
+The Support Layer Program deploys POL-denominated capital, services, and contributor infrastructure to accelerate execution across high-leverage founders building on Polygon.
 The program supports tactical needs across all stages  from audits to GTM to community signal, with an emphasis on speed, modularity, and measurable outcomes.

 This program does not offer open-ended grants or passive sponsorships.
 Instead, it funds tightly scoped support across two structured layers: